 This guidance is explicitly offered for Option 2 (Safe Local Practice) churches, but Option 1 (Basic Standard Practice) churches may also wish to consider this guidance when the situation warrants.
-Note that Option 1 churches may not take advantage of any relaxed restrictions offered below; doing so requires signing the Option 2 commitment form.
+As of September of 2022, remaining Option 1 ministries are free to make their own well-thought-out decisions regarding their COVID safety practices, with no remaining distinction from Option 2 ministries.

 The following recommendations reference the overall risk assigned to a ministry site’s county on CovidActNow.
 As always, we expect all ministries to follow state and local guidance when it is more restrictive than recommendations provided by the GNW COVID-19 Response Team.